 A health benefit plan that offers coverage of services reasonably accessible to the student in the area where the student attends school, per Massachusetts state law

 Per Massachusetts regulations, coverage cannot be:

 - Through the Health Safety Net or Commonwealth Care

-- From an insurance carrier outside the U.S. or coverage by foreign National Health Service programs, unless you are studying in a foreign country and the insurance provides coverage in that location
+- From an insurance carrier outside the U.S. or coverage by foreign National Health Service programs, unless you are studying outside of the United States and the insurance provides coverage in that location

 - From a health benefit plan that provides coverage through a closed network of providers, not reasonably accessible in the state of Massachusetts, for all but emergency services